electronicbits/neo/docs/debugging.md

 - Install VS Code Ruby Extension

 - The .vscode folder already contains a launch.js configuration file that can be changed as needed.

+- If you are running a tool like aws-vault to keep credentials stored securely, you can run neo as follows:

+aws-vault exec mars -- bundle exec ruby ./bin/neo create_pipeline <pipeline-yml-location>